Residency in Mexico is possible via many routes.

 You can apply for this type of Mexican residency if you are an applicant who is a family member—such as a spouse, child, parent, or sibling—of a Mexican citizen or a current resident.

-Some of you may start this process at a Mexican Consulate or Embassy abroad.
-However, because many Mexican Consulates have recently made it harder and harder for families to apply together, we will focus this blog post on petitioning family members in Mexico.
-Bypassing the process at a Mexican Consulate or Embassy abroad.
+To begin the process, you may start at a Mexican Consulate or Embassy abroad or directly in Mexico.
+However, because many Mexican Consulates have recently made it harder and harder for families to apply together, we will focus this blog post on petitioning family members in Mexico, bypassing the process at a Mexican Consulate abroad.

-To petition your family members from within Mexico, the foreign applicant must first enter Mexico as a tourist before initiating the process.
+To petition your family members from within Mexico, the foreign applicant must first enter Mexico as a tourist before initiating the process, unless they are completing residency through the Mexico residency canje process.
 You must then complete the process at a local immigration office (Instituto Nacional de Migración, or INM), which is the competent authority responsible for processing these applications.

 Key Points: